djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 0x21 0x02    ;; set_local $c
 ```

-Don’t worry if these representations seem complex.
+Don't worry if these representations seem complex.
 WebAssembly is designed as a compilation target, not a language you need to write directly.

 This is a compilation-target, not a programming language per se.
 Almost all the time we will write code in programming languages like C, C++, Rust, etc., and compile it into this representation.